Phyllis Ginger

 Phyllis Ethel Ginger (19 October 1907 – 3 May 2005) was a British artist and illustrator who, although she had a long career in several different media, is now best known for the topographical watercolours she produced during the Second World War for the Recording Britain project.

-Ginger was also a prolific book illustrator and designer of graphic advertisements and book covers.
+Ginger was also a book illustrator and designer of graphic advertisements and book covers.